namsharma/mycode/README.md

 // -------------------------
-// SAFER FILTER INIT + URL SYNC (no triggering of click handlers)
+// Robust filter-init + URL sync (no triggering of click handlers)
+// Waits for window.onload and re-applies final URL to survive other scripts.
 // -------------------------

-// Keep existing click handler mostly unchanged (it still updates URL on user clicks)
+// Keep normal click handler for user interactions (unchanged)
 $(document).on('click', '.category-checkbox', function () {
     const selectedRegions = [];
     const selectedIndustries = [];